Chocolate Shakshuka with Goat’s Cheese (aka Chocshuka)

 Much as I love a good classic shakshuka, however, I really wanted to try it with chocolate.
 Well why not?
 As goats cheese was the challenge ingredient, I substituted this for the eggs and thus Chocshuka was born.

 We ate the chocolate shakshuka, scooping it up with ciabatta bread and it was even better than I was hoping.
-The chocolate added a certain richness and depth, without turning this flavoursome, colourful and inviting dish into the vegetable equivalent of Nile mud.
+The chocolate adds a certain richness and depth, without turning this flavoursome, colourful and inviting dish into the vegetable equivalent of Nile mud.

 Other Recipes for a Chocolate Breakfast You Might Like